YunaBraska/tinkerforge-sensor/README.md

 distanceIR.isPort(); //returns stack-order-number (higher stack/port = higher number)
-distanceIR.isBrick(); //returns false 'DistanceIR' is a Bricklet distanceIR.isHasLedStatus(); //returns true if the sensor has a status LED distanceIR.isPresent(); //true if a distanceIR sensor is connected distanceIR.ledStatusOn(); //Switch status LED on (On/Off/Heartbeat/Status) distanceIR.ledAdditionalOn(); //Switch other LEDs on - can be Display-backLight, color-FlashLight, IMU-orientation-LEDs,...
+distanceIR.isBrick(); //returns false 'DistanceIR' is a Bricklet distanceIR.isHasLedStatus(); //returns true if the sensor has a status LED distanceIR.isPresent(); //true if a sensor is connected distanceIR.ledStatusOn(); //Switch status LED on (On/Off/Heartbeat/Status) distanceIR.ledAdditionalOn(); //Switch other LEDs on - can be Display-backLight, color-FlashLight, IMU-orientation-LEDs,...
 (On/Off/Heartbeat/Status) distanceIR.refreshLimit(6); //sets the refresh value rate per seconds - e.g. for power issues